Overv/Open.GL/content/drawing.md

 <img src="media/img/c2_window.png" alt="" />

-If you don't see anything, make sure that the shaders have compiled correctly, that the program has linked correctly, that the attribute array has been enabled, that your vertex data is correct and that `glGetError` returns `0`.
+If you don't see anything, make sure that the shaders have compiled correctly, that the program has linked correctly, that the attribute array has been enabled, that the VAO has been bound before specifying the attributes, that your vertex data is correct and that `glGetError` returns `0`.
 If you can't find the problem, try comparing your code to [this sample](code/c2_triangle.txt).

 Uniforms
 ========